ekspla/xoss_sync/README.md

 ```

 Though it works very well as PC version, this is an ad hoc implementation to MPY/aioble.
-The code was also tested with MPY-1.24.0-preview/aioble on ESP32-S3-WROOM-1-N16R8 (see Note 3).
+The code was also tested with MPY-1.24.0-preview/aioble on ESP32-S3 and with unix-port of MPY-1.23.0/aioble on PC-Linux-x64 (Core-i5).

 5. Optional